sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 ![im0](../../../figs/figs_MCMCtree/fig2.png)
 >> **Figure 2**.
 Tree of 10 species used in this tutorial.
 The nodes that have been calibrated
->> using the information from the fossil record (see Table 1 below) are indicitaed with
+>> using the information from the fossil record (see Table 1 below) are indicated with
 >> black dots. *_Note_*: This is Figure 1 in
 >> [dos Reis and Yang, 2019](https://link.springer.com/protocol/10.1007%2F978-1-4939-9074-0_10).